 Link HC is an experienced and qualified organisation with strong local knowledge and understanding of the needs of children and their families to deliver the ECEI Services.

-As the Early Childhood Partner Link HC will be the first contact point for families.
+As an Early Childhood Partner Link HC will be the first contact point for families.
 We will discuss with the family the most appropriate supports that would benefit the child.
 This includes providing information and referral to other support services or organisations.
 Understanding that every child is different, Link HC will tailor the supports to the child and family’s individual needs and circumstances.

 - Provide information